raj-chinagundi/EmpowerMen/README.md

 # EmpowerMen
 EmpowerMen is a Question-Answering (QA) application designed to address queries related to false accusations of rape against men, enriched through a knowledge base sourced from podcasts from {Journalist | Filmmaker | Social Activist} Deepika Bhardwaj [Twitter](https://twitter.com/DeepikaBhardwaj).
-This project aims to provide accurate and informed responses using RAG based on 5 hours of podcast content from three podcasts.
+This project aims to provide accurate and informed responses using RAG based on 5 hours of content from three podcasts.
 - URLs to podcast videos:
   - [Video 1](https://youtu.be/zDmG5P1ZCD0?si=RnKoqV0iUd_hVx7f)
   - [Video 2](https://youtu.be/2-2n8uLnxRI?si=pCvxlrH4TKrxeX82)